Kids and adults alike will devour these healthy, protein-packed pumpkin oatmeal breakfast cookies – ideal for busy mornings on-the-go!

 - In a medium bowl, whisk together dry ingredients (oats through salt) and set aside.

 - In another medium bowl, whisk together wet ingredients (eggs through vanilla) and slowly stir into the dry ingredients.

 - Scrape down the sides of the bowl with a rubber spatula to make sure everything is evenly incorporated then stir in the chopped walnuts.

-Cookies can be stored in an airtight container for up to 5 days.
+How long do these cookies keep for?Keep them in an airtight container for up to 5 days.